11 Psychology Internships for High School Students

 Eligibility: Rising sophomores, juniors, and seniors in high school

-The UT Southwestern Medical Center offers an internship program annually to demonstrate the range of careers available in mental health.
-Clinician-scientists, licensed social workers, psychiatrists, and neuropsychologists are among the many professionals who will offer interactive sessions to students in the program.
-It is a rigorous and intense program designed to prepare students well for professional careers.
-Students will need to complete readings before sessions and answer questions.
-Furthermore, students get to engage in psychology in settings ranging from hospitals to laboratories, as well as form mentoring relationships.
-Interested students must submit an application, in addition to two letters of recommendation, a recommendation from a guidance counselor, and a personal statement describing their motivations for participating in the internship.
-This opportunity will prepare students for any related career in the field of psychology, whether it be in a clinical setting or otherwise.
+The UT Southwestern Medical Center offers an internship program to demonstrate the range of careers available in mental health.
+Clinician-scientists, licensed social workers, psychiatrists, and neuropsychologists are among the many professionals who offer interactive sessions to students.
+It is a rigorous program designed to prepare you for a professional career in the field.
+You will need to complete readings before sessions and answer questions.
+You will engage with psychology in settings ranging from hospitals to laboratories and form mentoring relationships.

 Cost: No cost